rose-kendrick/Assignment4/README.md

   - Explanitory file using markdown
 - max.sh
   - Bash script that asks for user input for two numbers and outputs the larger of the two.
+- filetesttest.sh
+  - Bash script that copies filetest.sh from another directory into this one and tests whether it exists and if it empty.
+It also prints out the permssions on the file.